absolomb/absolomb.github.io/_posts/2018-01-16-UnderTheWire-Century.md

       475361

 ```
-Another similar challenge from earlier however this time we specify the `Word` option.
-If you don't you'll see the line count is returned instead giving you a 1.

 Password is `475361`

 ## Century 15

-The password for Century15 is the number of times the word "polo" appears within the file on the desktop
+_The password for Century15 is the number of times the word "polo" appears within the file on the desktop_

+We use `Select-String` to filter our pattern of `polo` and then pipe it to get our count.

 ```powershell

 PS C:\Users\century14\Desktop> get-content .\stuff.txt | Select-String -Pattern "polo" | Measure-Object